any-docs/css/content/guides/display/visual_formatting_model/index.md

 ## Box generation

 **Box generation** is the part of the CSS visual formatting model that creates boxes from the document's elements.
 Generated boxes are of different types, which affect their visual formatting.
-The type of the box generated depends on the value of the CSS {{cssxref("display")}} property.
+The type of the box generated depends on the value of the CSS `display` property.

 Initially defined in CSS2, the `display` property was extended in the [CSS display](/guides/Display), [CSS flexible box layout](/guides/Flexible_box_layout), [CSS grid layout](/guides/Grid_layout), and [CSS ruby layout](/guides/Ruby_layout) modules.
 In addition, some of the terminologies around the display have been updated and clarified in the years since CSS2.